GJena/NLP-tutorial/README.md

 4. Open a Jupyter notebook with jupyter notebook in your terminal.
 This opens in your browser at default port 8888.

-5. Download the sample notebook ‘Introduction to Data Science - PyConf Hyderabad 2019 test’ and open it in Jupyter.
+5. Download the sample notebook ‘Introduction to NLP test’ and open it in Jupyter.
 Execute the code by clicking on Cell -> Run Cells.
 Check out [this video](https://www.youtube.com/watch?v=jZ952vChhuI) for a quick introduction to Jupyter.

 *Option B: Using Google colaboratory on the cloud*